apurv101/task_execution_engine/hld_doc_v2.md

 2. **Task Decomposition**:

-   - The backend server uses the LLM to generate sub-tasks based on the main task description.
+   - The backend server uses the LLM to generate instructions based on the main task description.

 3. **Database Insertion**:

    - Inserts the main task into the `tasks` collection.
-   - Inserts sub-tasks into the `sub_tasks` collection, referencing the `task_id`.
+   - Inserts instructions into the `instructions` collection, referencing the `task_id`.

 ### Desktop Application Processing

-1. **Sub-Task Retrieval**:
+1. **Instruction Retrieval**:

-   - The desktop application queries the `sub_tasks` collection to get the next sub-task with `status: "pending"` for a specific `task_id`.
+   - The desktop application queries the `instructions` collection to get the next instruction with `status: "pending"` for a specific `task_id`.
-   - Updates the status of the sub-task to "in-progress".
+   - Updates the status of the instruction to "in-progress".

 2. **Action Execution**:

-   - The desktop application calls the backend server with the `sub_task_id` and the current screenshot.
+   - The desktop application calls the backend server with the `instruction_id` and the current screenshot.
    - Executes the received actions using `pyautogui`.

-3. **Sub-Task Completion**:
+3. **Instruction Completion**:

-   - Updates the sub-task’s status to "completed" upon success or "failed" upon failure in MongoDB.
+   - Updates the instruction’s status to "completed" upon success or "failed" upon failure in MongoDB.

 ### Backend Server Interaction

 1. **Action Generation**:

-   - Upon receiving the `sub_task_id` and screenshot from the desktop application, the backend server retrieves the sub-task from the `sub_tasks` collection, including its `action_history`.
+   - Upon receiving the `instruction_id` and screenshot from the desktop application, the backend server retrieves the instruction from the `instructions` collection, including its `action_history`.

 2. **GUI Element Detection**: